JetBrains/kotlin-web-site/docs/topics/advent-of-code.md

 ## Day 7: Handy haversacks

-Learn how to use regular expressions, explore JVM-specific compute methods for dynamic calculations of the value in the map, use the `forEachLine()` function to read files, and compare two types of search algorithms: Depth-first and Breadth-first.
+Learn how to use regular expressions, use Java's compute methods for HashMaps from Kotlin for dynamic calculations of the value in the map, use the `forEachLine()` function to read files, and compare two types of search algorithms: depth-first and breadth-first.

 * Read the puzzle description on [Advent of Code](https://adventofcode.com/2020/day/7)
 * Check out the solution from Pasha Finkelshteyn on the [Kotlin Blog](https://blog.jetbrains.com/kotlin/2021/09/idiomatic-kotlin-traversing-trees/)